• Skip to primary navigation

 When substituting apple cider vinegar for champagne vinegar, it's important to take the acidity level into account.

-Apple cider vinegar is much more acidic than champagne vinegar, so you'll need to use less of it in order to achieve the same flavor.
+Apple cider vinegar is much more acidic than champagne vinegar, so you'll need to use less of it to achieve the same flavor.

 Start by swapping out half of the champagne vinegar for apple cider vinegar, and then adjust to taste.